Active traffic management: Future implementation

+In Canada

+While active traffic management is currently limited in Canada, more implementation is expected to occur in the future.
+The QEW highway near Toronto utilizes ramp metering for a portion of the roadway on-ramps.

+The city of Toronto has also implemented traffic signal re-timing (signal optimization).
+Approximately 22 intersections in Toronto now have adaptive signals.

+In the province of British Columbia, variable speed limits on overhead gantries have been in use since 2019 on a few highways.

 In the United States

 A number of highways in the United States have variable message signs and variable speed limits.
 The New Jersey Turnpike has been using active signage since the 1960s, though systems have evolved over time as they have been deployed in other areas of the country.
 A modern implementation of active traffic management was activated in 2010 using IRIS on Interstate 35W in Minneapolis, Minnesota and its southern suburbs as part of the Urban Partnership Agreement.
 Active lane management on I-35W was later combined with high-occupancy toll lanes and eventually joined by a bus rapid transitway.
 An ATM scheme was deployed on 10 August 2010 in Washington.

 In Washington State

 The Washington State Department of Transportation (WSDOT) has completed Active Traffic Management schemes on several motorways in the Seattle metropolitan area.
 It is the first legally enforceable system in the United States.
 Failure to comply with speed limits and overhead instructions are citable offences.

 ATM systems were activated on 11.6 km of the I-5 northbound carriageway in August 2010.
 In November 2010, ATM was expanded to 12.4 km of the SR 520 in both directions.
 In March 2011, ATM completed testing and began operations on 14.3 km of the I-90 in both directions.

-The ATM schemes build upon WSDOT’s existing arsenal of Intelligent Transport Systems (ITS) which is supported by traffic sensor loops embedded in the pavement approximately every 800 m (2640 ft) apart.
+The ATM schemes build upon WSDOT's existing arsenal of Intelligent Transport Systems (ITS) which is supported by traffic sensor loops embedded in the pavement approximately every 800 m (2640 ft) apart.
 On motorway sections with ATM, gantries are also spaced roughly 800 m (2640 ft) apart.
 The primary ATM strategies used by WSDOT is ramp metering, queue protection, hard shoulder running, junction control, and lane-specific signalling.
 Motorway operations in the Seattle area are conducted in the Northwest Region Traffic Management Centre in Shoreline, just north of Seattle.